rng-guy/NFSMWBartender/README.txt

  • which notification string the game displays whenever you destroy a given cop vehicle;
  • which radio callsigns and chatter a given cop vehicle can trigger in player pursuits;
  • under which conditions (if at all) a given cop vehicle shows up on the radar / mini-map;
- • how (if at all) line of sight affects the colour of the helicopter's cone-of-vision icon; and
+ • how (if at all) line of sight affects the colour of the helicopter cone-of-vision icon; and
  • the selection, order, and length of interactive themes that play during player pursuits.

-The "Basic" feature set FIXES SIX BUGS / ISSUES:
+The "Basic" feature set FIXES EIGHT BUGS / ISSUES:
+ • vehicles joining pursuits from roadblocks no longer ignore spawn limits for cops,
  • the helicopter mini-map icon is now always visible whenever a helicopter is active,
+ • the helicopter vision-cone icon now always disappears whenever a helicopter is destroyed,
  • helicopters no longer cast static shadows (like cars do) with incorrect placements,
  • the game is no longer inadvertently biased in how it chooses to make Strategy requests,
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,